 Taxi trajectory data are GPS records collected from taxis in Shenzhen, China during 2014.
-There were in total 17,877 taxis equipped equipped with GPS sets and passenger indicators as shown in Fig.9, where each GPS set generates a GPS point every 40 seconds on average.
-The passenger indicator will be pulled down if there is a passenger aboard, and it sends binary values indicating if a passenger is aboard or not to the GPS set.
-Overall, a total of 51,485,760 GPS records are collected on each day, and each record contains five key data fields, including taxi ID, time stamp, passenger indicator, latitude and longitude.
+There were in total 17, 877 taxis equipped with GPS sets, where each GPS set generates a GPS point every 40 seconds on average.
+Overall, a total of 51, 485, 760 GPS records are collected on each day, and each record contains five key data fields, including taxi ID, time stamp, passenger indicator, latitude and longitude.
 The passenger indicator field is a binary value, indicating if a passenger is aboard or not.
-Note that, in this paper, the results are from the data collected in 2014, and similar results can be obtained with new data collected in 2016.
-For better reproducibility, we made our data public.2